NVIDIA/aistore/docker/README.md

 ### Quick Start Mode

-Use this mode if you would like to set up a containerized, one-proxy, one-target deployment of DFC within seconds.
+Use this mode if you would like to set up a containerized, one-proxy, one-target deployment of AIStore within seconds.

 For introduction to Docker, please watch [Docker 101 youtube](https://www.youtube.com/watch?v=V9IJj4MzZBc)

-This README documents the steps to install and run DFC
+This README documents the steps to install and run AIStore

 ## Install Docker and Docker Compose
 Note: Using docker requires one of the following versions of Ubuntu: